Displaced Tibial Plateau Fracture

 The recovery process varies based on the severity of the fracture and the treatment method.
 Key aspects of recovery include:

-• Immobilization: A hinged knee brace supports the knee and allows controlled movement.
+• Immobilization: A hinged knee brace supports the knee and allows controlled movement during physical therapy.

-• Physical therapy: Physical therapy rehabilitation exercises help rebuild strength, improve mobility, and prevent stiffness
+• Physical therapy: Exercises help rebuild strength, improve mobility, and prevent stiffness.

 Dr. Szerlip provides personalized recovery plans to help patients regain full knee function.
 His expertise in knee injuries ensures the best possible outcome for every patient.